youngdataspace/Detect-Outliers-Using-Isolation-Forest/README.md

 ## Why and how to look for outliers
 Many machine learning algorithms and regression models are susceptible to outliers.
 An outlier is a data point that significantly deviates from other points.
 Unless they are properly taken care of, the inferences obtained from statistical models conducted on the data may not be useful.

 There are many popular methods to detect outliers, namely, the Z-Score and Interquartile Range methods.
 These methods are effective when the underlying data follows a normal distribution (a distribution where most data points are closer to the mean and become less frequent as the distance to the mean increases).
 However, if the data is not normally distributed, then these methods may incorrectly classify normal observations as outliers.
-On the other hand, Isolation Forest is non-parametric, which simply means that we don't have to make assumptions about how the underlying data is distributed.
+On the other hand, the Isolation Forest method is non-parametric, which simply means that we don't have to make assumptions about how the underlying data is distributed.

 Furthermore, the Z-Score and Interquartile Range methods identify at the variable level.
 If you have reason to believe that multiple variables interact with each other and create outliers, these methods will not be able to detect those outliers.
 For example, an SAT score of 1350/1600 (90th percentile) does not seem to be an outlier by itself.
 However, if we introduce another dimension, age, and find that a 12-year-old got 1350/1600, then this observation is likely an outlier for a sub-sample of 12-year-olds.
 Unlike single-variable outlier detection methods, Isolation Forest detects outliers at multidimensional space.